 Alima’s parents meet with the early childhood partner.
 They talk about the family’s goals for Alima, which are:

-- helping Alima communicate her needs
+- helping Alima communicate her needs and choices

 - decreasing Alima’s screaming episodes

 - developing a sleep routine

 - developing Alima’s ability to do things like hold a spoon by herself

 - improving Alima’s ability to get around her home and community.

 They also talk about the support that Alima and her family need to work towards these goals.

 The early childhood partner advises Alima’s parents that Alima would benefit from longer-term support to work towards her goals.
 This could include funding for early intervention.
 This is specialised supports and therapies to help Alima develop communication, self-care and other skills.